 Here’s a snippet from The Daily Mail story about what it describes as PRP’s possible “interesting future”:

 According to papers published in the American Journal of Sports Medicine this summer it [PRP] may have much wider benefits to performance.
 Doctors Amy Wasterlain and Jason Dragoo found that Human Growth Hormone ‘increases dramatically within the first 24 hours after PRP infiltration’.
-They said that their trials had shown its effects can include ‘rocketing both anabolic and catabolic growth factor release’.
+They said that their trials had shown its effects can include ‘rocketing both anabolic and catabolic growth factor release’.Speaking to reporters at the Shanghai Masters, Nadal addressed the report and clarified that the procedure actually wasn’t as effective during his most recent injury.

 They concluded that ‘our observation of statistically significant increases in multiple growth factors over multiple days after local PRP treatment points to a real systemic effect that cannot simply be ignored.’